Portfolio Fast Track: From Request to Delivery¶

 Transparency is the point

-When stakeholders ask "why was my request rejected?" or "why did that project get priority?", the evaluation data provides the answer.
+When stakeholders ask "why was my request rejected?" or "why did that project get priority?", the analysis and scoring record provides the answer.
 This is what makes the pipeline fair.

 For detailed scoring configuration and weight management, see Settings reference.